c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 090   --with-sysroot[=DIR]    Search for dependent libraries within DIR (or the 091                           compiler's sysroot if not specified).
 092
-093   --with-flex-rootdir=[yes|no|path_to_flex]
-094                           Have the build process either; 1) use the first 095                           instance of flex which is found within the user's 096                           PATH (ARG=yes), ii) not use an instance of bison at 097                           all (ARG=no), or iii) use the instance of bison 098                           which resides at a specific loction 099                           (ARG=path_to_bison)
-100
+093 Some influential environment variables:
+094   CC          C compiler command
+095   CFLAGS      C compiler flags
+096   LDFLAGS     linker flags, e.g. -L<lib dir> if you have libraries in a 097               nonstandard directory <lib dir>
+098   LIBS        libraries to pass to the linker, e.g. -l<library>
+099   CPPFLAGS    (Objective) C/C++ preprocessor flags, e.g. -I<include dir> if
+100               you have headers in a nonstandard directory <include dir>
-101
+101   CXX         C++ compiler command
-102   --with-bison-rootdir=[yes|no|path_to_bison]
-103                           instruct the build process to perform one (and only 104                           one), of the following three options 1) use the 105                           first instance of bison which is found within the 106                           user's PATH (ARG=yes), 2) not use an instance of 107                           bison at all (ARG=no), or 3) use the instance of 108                           bison which resides at a specific loction 109                           (ARG=path_to_bison)
-110
+102   CXXFLAGS    C++ compiler flags
+103   YACC        The `Yet Another Compiler Compiler' implementation to use.
+104               Defaults to the first program found out of: `bison -y', `byacc', 105               `yacc'.
+106   YFLAGS      The list of arguments that will be passed by default to $YACC.
+107               This script will default YFLAGS to the empty string to avoid a 108               default value of `-d' given by some make applications.
+109   LT_SYS_LIBRARY_PATH
+110               User-defined run-time library search path.
-111
+111   CPP         C preprocessor
-112   --with-bison-skeleton=[bison-skeleton]
+112   CXXCPP      C++ preprocessor
-113                           instruct GNU Bison which Skeleton file to use 114                           (ARG=bison_skeleton)
-115
+113
+114 Use these variables to override the choices made by `configure' or to help 115 it to find libraries and programs with nonstandard names/locations.
 116
-117   --enable-bison-language-c
-118                           instruct GNU Bison to use C as the implementation 119                           language for any Parser which it generates 120
-121
-122   --enable-bison-language-cpp
-123                           instruct GNU Bison to use C++ as the implementation 124                           language for any Parser which it generates 125
-126
-127   --enable-test-macro-B   instruct GNU Autoconf to enable Test macro B 128
-129
-130 Some influential environment variables:
-131   CC          C compiler command
-132   CFLAGS      C compiler flags
-133   LDFLAGS     linker flags, e.g. -L<lib dir> if you have libraries in a 134               nonstandard directory <lib dir>
-135   LIBS        libraries to pass to the linker, e.g. -l<library>
-136   CPPFLAGS    (Objective) C/C++ preprocessor flags, e.g. -I<include dir> if
-137               you have headers in a nonstandard directory <include dir>
-138   CXX         C++ compiler command
-139   CXXFLAGS    C++ compiler flags
-140   YACC        The `Yet Another Compiler Compiler' implementation to use.
-141               Defaults to the first program found out of: `bison -y', `byacc', 142               `yacc'.
-143   YFLAGS      The list of arguments that will be passed by default to $YACC.
-144               This script will default YFLAGS to the empty string to avoid a 145               default value of `-d' given by some make applications.
-146   LT_SYS_LIBRARY_PATH
-147               User-defined run-time library search path.
-148   CPP         C preprocessor
-149   CXXCPP      C++ preprocessor
-150
-151 Use these variables to override the choices made by `configure' or to help 152 it to find libraries and programs with nonstandard names/locations.
-153
-154 Report bugs to the package provider.
+117 Report bugs to the package provider.
 ```